nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- 'find' followed by `KEYWORD1 KEYWORD2 …` returns all the
+- 'find' followed by `KEYWORD1 KEYWORD2 …` returns all the contacts with name containing `KEYWORDS`
 - 'find Betsy' followed by delete 1 deletes the 1st person in the results of the find command.